 It all depends on how complex the design is.

-Homes that have a more complex design will take at least a few months, and it’s worth remember that container homes can still have normal construction delays.
+Homes that have a more complex design will take at least a few months, and it’s worth remembering that container homes can still have normal construction delays.

 The fastest way to construct a container home is to do it offsite and then transport them to your land.